keithbuhler/keithbuhler.github.io/slideshows/business5virtue.md

 But dilemmas are not *as important* as daily life.
 Daily life is about setting priorities, pursuing them, and thinking long-term.

-The primary question is: "how should I love?"
+The primary question is: "how should I live?"
 What kind of life should I live?

 For example, what major goods should I pursue?
 What career should I choose?
 Marriage or no?
 Kids or no?
 Where should I live?